NPetersenDK/nut-alpine/README.md

 # Docker NUT Server with Discord Notifications

-A Docker container running Network UPS Tools (NUT) server with email Discord Webhooks Support.
+A Docker container running Network UPS Tools (NUT) server with Discord Webhooks Support.
 This container allows you to monitor your UPS (Uninterruptible Power Supply) and receive events for various UPS events.

 ## Features
 - NUT server running on Alpine Linux